Mohdkaif0786/first-repos/README.md

 # first-repos
 this is m my first repos<br>
-auther anme is mohd kaif
+Auther name is mohd kaif shaikh